paldhous/NICAR/2017/md_raw/r-to-javascript.md

 It is possible to make JavaScript visualizations directly from R/RStudio, thanks to a group of packages collectively known as [**htmlwidgets**](http://www.htmlwidgets.org/).

 These packages take instructions in R code, and write the JavaScript and HTML necessary to draw charts using JavaScript visualization libraries.
-They allow you to easily export the charts you create in R as responsively designed web pages, which can be embedded in other projects through simple [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+They allow you to easily export the charts you create in R as web pages, which can be embedded in other projects through simple [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 This means that you can work in a single environment to both process data and make online charts.
 Maintaining a simple, streamlined workflow makes it easier to produce graphics quickly on news deadlines.